 a) They look nice and clean and wholesome – especially when in contact with drinking water

-The majority of 2-component epoxies are two different colours.
+The majority of 2-component epoxies are two different colors.
 Epoxy resin and hardeners have to be properly mixed in their stoichiometric ratios.
-Black and white seem to be most popular, when mixed the adhesive should come out a dark shade of grey with no streaks.
+Black and white seem to be most popular colors.
+When mixed the adhesive should come out a dark shade of grey with no streaks.
 The cross pigmentation makes it easy to see if the components are properly mixed or whether more stirring is required.
-It is important to use a good mixing technique, being too vigorous could entrap too much air.
+It is important to use a good mixing technique.
+Being too vigorous could entrap too much air.

-Some applications require entirely white or entirely black epoxy so it is possible to use a clear resin in combination with a coloured hardener (or vice versa) to achieve the desired result.
-Epoxies can be colour matched to applications – e.g. a dark walnut automotive dash veneer may require a colour matched epoxy to bond it or a Caesar stone workbench may need a matching epoxy joint.
+Some applications require entirely white or entirely black epoxy, so it is possible to use a clear resin in combination with a colored hardener (or vice versa) to achieve the desired result.
+Epoxies can be color matched to applications – e.g. a dark walnut automotive dash veneer may require a color-matched epoxy to bond it, or a Caesar stone workbench may need a matching epoxy joint.

-Available in a wide range of colours but favoured in a dark shade of grey or silvery in colour.
-This is because these high performance products are often used in place of welding, soldering or brazing.
-Despite adhesive often being stronger than welding or brazing it is often viewed as a recipe for disaster by non-engineers that suffer flashbacks of failed mug-handle or spectacle arm bonding mishaps.
-For this reason the adhesive joint has to look rugged like it is properly welded.
+Available in a wide range of colors but favored in a dark shade of grey or silvery in color.
+This is because these high performance products are often used in place of welding, soldering, or brazing.
+Despite adhesive often being stronger than welding or brazing, it is often viewed as a recipe for disaster by non-engineers that suffer flashbacks of failed mug-handle or spectacle arm bonding mishaps.
+For this reason, the adhesive joint has to look rugged, like it is properly welded.
 The added benefit of using the correct adhesive instead of welding is better stress distribution, no damage to the substrate material, plus a 100% seal.

-Normally these are clear and colourless.
-There are rubber toughened grades which are black but apart from these, cyanoacrylates don’t hold pigments in suspension well so do not come in different colours.
+Normally these are clear and colorless.
+There are rubber toughened grades that are black, but apart from these, cyanoacrylates don’t hold pigments in suspension well.
+So these adhesives do not come in different colors.

-These are generally clear as they need to maximise the UV light transmittance to facilitate cure.
-Incorporating a colour into the formulation could be a disaster if it absorbs UV light as it may prevent any depth cure.
-Coloured UVs normally have a secondary cure mechanism (such as anaerobic) to allow curing in shadow areas that UV light can’t penetrate.
+These are generally clear as they need to maximize the UV light transmittance to facilitate cure.
+Incorporating a color into the formulation could be a disaster if it absorbs UV light as it may prevent any depth cure.
+Colored UVs normally have a secondary cure mechanism (such as anaerobic) to allow curing in shadow areas that UV light can’t penetrate.

-For further assistance or help with selecting a suitable adhesive or to discuss your colour matching requirements, please contact Permabond.
+For further assistance or help with selecting a suitable adhesive or to discuss your adhesive color matching requirements, please contact Permabond.